anyscale/madewithml.github.io/docs/courses/mlops/experiment-tracking.md

                     f"lr: {self.optimizer.param_groups[0]['lr']:.2E}, "
                     f"_patience: {_patience}"
                 )
             return best_model, best_val_loss
     ```

-And to make things simple, we'll encapsulate all the components for training into one function called `train_cnn` which returns all the artifacts we want to be able to track from our experiment.
+And to make things simple, we'll encapsulate all the components for training into one function which returns all the artifacts we want to be able to track from our experiment.
+The input argument `args`contains all the parameters needed and it's nice to have it all organized under one variable so we can easily log it and tweak it for different experiments (we'll see this when we do [hyperparameter optimization](optimization.md)).

 ```python linenums="1"
 def train_cnn(params, df):
     """Train a CNN using specific arguments."""